Skip to content

 2. Running directly from e2e_test binary

-The test binaries are available in build/release[or debug]/test/runner folder.
-You can run e2e_test specifying the relative path file inside test_files:
+The test binaries are available in build/relwithdebinfo[or debug or release]/test/runner folder.
+To run any of the main tests, you can run e2e_test specifying the relative path file inside test_files:

 # Run all tests inside test/test_files/copy